 Michael Sam is a former Missouri Tigers defensive end.
 He was a first-team All-American in 2013 after recording 11.5 sacks.
-He was an integral member of a Missouri defense that nearly won an SEC championship and did capture a Cotton Bowl victory.
+He was an integral member of a Missouri defense that nearly won an SEC championship and captured a Cotton Bowl victory.
 He is a solid professional prospect, expected to be a mid-round selection in May's 2014 NFL draft.

 Michael Sam is also an openly gay man, and he's sharing his story with the world.